cogsandsquigs/website/src/content/blog/Surviving-Early-Action.md

 There really isn't much else to say here, just make sure you present yourself in the best light possible and include as many activities as you can possibly include.

 ## But Wait!
 There's More!
 Wohoo!
-It's November 2nd, and you've submittied all of your EA/ED applications
+It's November 2nd, and you've submittied all of your EA/ED applications.
+There's nothing else to do, right?

+Right?

+WRONG!
+There's so much more fun to be had!

 [^1]: Early Decision is *binding* for most (if not all) schools.
 See [Filling out the CommonApp](#Filling out the CommonApp)
 [^2]: See: [MIT's application](https://apply.mitadmissions.org/apply), the [UC Colleges Application](https://apply.universityofcalifornia.edu), et cetera.
 [^3]: Again, see [MIT's essay questions](https://mitadmissions.org/apply/firstyear/essays-activities-academics/), the [UC Colleges Personal Insight questions](https://admission.universityofcalifornia.edu/how-to-apply/applying-as-a-freshman/personal-insight-questions.html), et cetera.
 For some reason, the University of Washington doesn't require an essay in the Writing section of the CommonApp, but *does* require it in its own supplemental sections?
 Whatever.
 [^4]: Unless you're applying to [UChicago](https://www.uchicago.edu/), in which case they [get funky with it](https://collegeadmissions.uchicago.edu/apply/uchicago-supplemental-essay-questions).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1ODUxNjYzOV19
+eyJoaXN0b3J5IjpbLTc3NzQ4NDgxOV19
 -->